-By: Laura Hudson, Senior Marketing Associate, PhD
+By: Laura Hudson, Senior Solutions Associate, PhD

 With water infrastructure needs expected to reach $300 billion over the next twenty years, it is vital that facility owners maximize the value of infrastructure projects, and reduce costs where possible.
 The industry standard for reducing capital costs is Value Engineering (VE), which promises to maintain or improve performance of assets while reducing costs using a function-based assessment of engineering designs.
 VE is often required for large scale projects using government grants or loans, to keep costs down and prevent waste.

 However, VE has a bad reputation among treatment plant operators, and for good reason.
 VE is most effective when it is brought in early in the process, leaving sufficient time for process interviews and full functional assessment.
 VE design recommendations that might negatively impact operations and maintenance can then be caught before designs are finalized.
 In practice, VE is often employed toward the end of the design process with the goal to bring bloated projects within budget.
 Process interviews and function analysis get truncated when this happens, and operations and maintenance staff do not have enough input to prevent poor design changes from getting through.
 When used properly, VE is a valuable tool.
-When used simply to cut capital costs, it can cause increased O&M costs, increased safety hazards, and decreased performance.
+When used simply to cut capital costs, it can cause increased Operations and Maintenance (O&M) costs, increased safety hazards, and decreased performance.

 Facility owners looking for a better way to reduce costs should employ a Reliability Centered Design (RCD) review instead of, or in addition to, VE.
 RCD design review aims to reduce total lifecycle costs, streamlining equipment and designs to reduce operation and maintenance costs rather than simply capital costs.
 RCD is an off-shoot of Reliability Centered Maintenance (RCM), a maintenance and asset management strategy widely used at facilities with high consequences of failure, including nuclear, oil and gas, airline and NASA facilities.
 RCM focuses on asset criticality to improve O&M outcomes and reduce lifecycle costs.
 RCM employed early in the design phase can begin developing maintenance and asset management strategies that extend the life of facilities while also improving reliability.
 RCD employs RCM methodologies at the beginning of the design phase of new facilities, incorporating reliability principles into the design to increase the reliability of the system and make the initiation of an RCM program more efficient and effective.